bterrier/go-cpp/README.md

 ## To do
 - Use a thread pool instead of a single thread.
 - Create extra threads dynamically when a coroutine blocks.
-- Make channel an "explicitly shared data" class so that we can copy channels around instead of dealing with pointers.